canvas-gamification/canvas-gamification-junit-tests/src/oop/user_defined_classes/medium/q3/QuestionText.md

 - Constructors:
     - Initializes **weight**
       with the input values in the constructor.
+    - If the weight value is negative it should be initialized as 0.
 - Method:
     - Write a **makeSound** method that return a `String` that is `"Neigh!!"`